 Cracks in Walls and Ceilings

 If you start noticing cracks in your walls and ceilings, your foundation could be heaving.
 We know cracks happen in houses, but foundation heaving causes cracks that get progressively larger over time.
 Check if the cracks follow the lines of windows and doors or run diagonally.
 Foundation issues are more likely to cause diagonal cracks.
-Measure the cracks to see if they’re getting bigger, which is a sign of ongoing movement.
+Measure the cracks to see if they’re getting bigger, which shows ongoing movement.

 Doors and Windows Sticking